Pembroke Theft Crime Lawyer

 Facing a theft crime charge can result in serious penalties, even for first-time offenders.
 At Jarrett Maillet J.D., P.C., we understand the Pembroke, GA legal system.
 Our firm can use our former prosecutor experience to protect your rights, scrutinize the prosecution’s evidence, and aggressively advocate for a positive result.

 If you have been charged with shoplifting or felony theft, we can guide you through the process and present a defense strategy designed to address the facts of your case.
 Do not jeopardize your future or freedom.
-Contact our office today to speak to a Pembroke, GA theft crime lawyer.
+Contact our office today by calling 912-713-3426 to speak to a Pembroke, GA theft crime lawyer.
+We serve clients throughout Pembroke, Bryan County, and the Savannah, GA area and are ready to defend you.

 Practice Areas